Neisseria gonorrhoeae: Horizontal gene transfer

+Horizontal gene transfer, also termed lateral gene transfer, is the sharing of genetic information amongst living organisms.
+This transmission of information is a driving force of antibiotic resistance in N. gonorrhoeae.
+Studies have identified that N. gonorrhoeae has obtained methods of antimicrobial resistance by way of horizontal gene transfer from other Neisseria species including N. lactamica, N. macacae, and N. mucosa.

+Transformation in N. gonorrhoeae is performed by the type IV pilus, where the DNA is bound and brought into the cell, followed by processing and homologous recombination.

+Found in some genomes of Neisseria gonorrhoeae, the gonococcal genetic island (GGI), a genomic island (GI) specific to gonococci, has been identified as a mobile genetic element that is horizontally acquired.
+GGI is involved with antimicrobial resistance, transmission of genetic information, and iron acquisition.
+The genes within the gonococcal genetic island encode for the infamous type IV secretion system (T4SS), which is responsible for DNA secretion and is essential for biofilm formation.

 In 2011, researchers at Northwestern University found evidence of a human DNA fragment in a N. gonorrhoeae genome, the first example of horizontal gene transfer from humans to a bacterial pathogen.

 Disease

 Symptoms

 Symptoms of infection with N. gonorrhoeae differ depending on the site of infection and many infections are asymptomatic independent of sex.
-It is important to note that depending on the route of transmission, N. gonorrhoeae may cause infection of the throat (pharyngitis) or infection of the anus/rectum (proctitis).
+Depending on the route of transmission, N. gonorrhoeae may cause infection of the throat (pharyngitis) or infection of the anus/rectum (proctitis).

 Disseminated gonococcal infections can occur when N. gonorrhoeae enters the bloodstream, often spreading to the joints and causing a rash (dermatitis-arthritis syndrome).
 Dermatitis-arthritis syndrome results in joint pain (arthritis), tendon inflammation (tenosynovitis), and painless non-pruritic (non-itchy) dermatitis.
 Disseminated infection and pelvic inflammatory disease in women tend to begin after menses due to reflux during menses, facilitating spread.
 In rare cases, disseminated infection may cause infection of the meninges of the brain and spinal cord (meningitis) or infection of the heart valves (endocarditis).

 Male

 In symptomatic men, the primary symptom of genitourinary infection is urethritis – burning with urination (dysuria), increased urge to urinate, and a pus-like (purulent) discharge from the penis.
-The discharge may be foul smelling.
+The discharge may be foul-smelling.
 If untreated, scarring of the urethra may result in difficulty urinating.
 Infection may spread from the urethra in the penis to nearby structures, including the testicles (epididymitis/orchitis), or to the prostate (prostatitis).
-Men who have had a gonorrhea infection have a significantly increased risk of having prostate cancer.

 Female

 In symptomatic women, the primary symptoms of genitourinary infection are increased vaginal discharge, burning with urination (dysuria), increased urge to urinate, pain with intercourse, or menstrual abnormalities.
 Pelvic inflammatory disease results if N. gonorrhoeae ascends into the pelvic peritoneum (via the cervix, endometrium, and fallopian tubes).
-The resulting inflammation and scarring of the fallopian tubes can lead to infertility and increased risk of ectopic pregnancy.
+The resulting inflammation and scarring of the fallopian tubes can lead to infertility and an increased risk of ectopic pregnancy.
 Pelvic inflammatory disease develops in 10 to 20% of the females infected with N. gonorrhoeae.